jgpestana/software-bounty-program/bounties/Android_Toolbox_v1.md

 ## Timeline

-Based on current workload and resouces available, the delivery date of this bounty will be **March 15th**.
+Based on the current workload and resources available, the delivery date for this bounty will be **March 15th**.

 ## Evaluation

-To be considered success this bounty must pass the following tests:
+To be considered successful this bounty must pass the following tests:

 * All of the components have to been created and finished.

-* La evaluación que se realizará será en base a lo aportado, sean diseñadores gráficos o desarrolladores.
-Se realizará un calculo matematico para determinar cuanto a sido el aporte de la persona para completar el bounty en base a la cantidad de componentes realizados con exito.
+* The evaluation to be given will be according to what has been contributed, whether we’re talking graphic designers or developers.
+A mathematical calculation will be done to determine the amount of such contribution by the person in order to complete the bounty according to the quantity of components successfully made.
-* El dueño de la idea , como ya lo fuí explicando a cada uno que quiso aportar, tendrá la prioridad del desarrollo del componente ante el responsable de llevar a cabo este bounty , si el dueño de la idea se encuentra ocupado a la hora de su creación y hay otra persona libre, el organizador del bounty puede determinar la importancia del componente y si es necesario, entregarselo a la segunda persona para su desarrollo, ganando así los tokens del mismo.
+* The owner of the idea, as I explained to each one that wanted to contribute, will have the priority of the development of the component in front of whoever is responsible to do such bounty, if the owner of the idea is busy at the time of its creation and there’s someone else free, the bounty organizer could determine the importance of the component and if deemed necessary, hand it to a second person for its development, earning that way its tokens.

 ## Distribution